k0l1ka/weather_regression/README.md

-In this project hourly air temperature in Paris is regressed using real-time measurements of 10 weather variables in Brest, London, Marseille and Berlin.
+In this project hourly measurements of air temperature in Paris are estimated using the real-time measurements of 10 weather variables in Brest, London, Marseille and Berlin.
 This is a solution for the case when meteo-station in Paris breaks down.